FREE CONSULTATIONS (614) 444-1900

 The penalties for drug trafficking – defined as selling, offering, or packaging controlled substances – are steep.
 A conviction could mean 30 days in jail up to 11 years in prison on a state case or up to 40 years in prison on a federal case.
 Those convicted also face loss of voting rights, loss of professional licenses, and other consequences.

 Our criminal defense attorneys build a defense to reduce or avoid these penalties.
 We represent defendants facing charges of drug trafficking, aggravated trafficking, drug dealing or distributing, drug possession, illegal conveyance, drug manufacturing, and federal drug charges in and around Columbus, Ohio.
-Our defense lawyers know how to craft a strong defense so you can get your life back to normal as soon as possible.
+Our experienced drug crime lawyers know how to craft a strong defense so you can get your life back to normal as soon as possible.
+Call the Joslyn Law Firm at (614) 444-1900 or contact us online to schedule a free consultation with one of our Columbus drug trafficking lawyers to discuss your case.

 Put Our Drug Crime Defense Experience to Work for Your Defense